Braves vs. Yankees Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- Bryce Elder (8-4) will take the mound for the Braves, his 24th start of the season.
+- Charlie Morton (11-10) will take the mound for the Braves, his 24th start of the season.

-- He has earned a quality start 13 times in 23 starts this season.
+- He has started 23 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in nine of them.

-- In 23 starts this season, Elder has lasted five or more innings 20 times, with an average of 5.7 innings per appearance.
+- Morton has 20 starts of five or more innings this season in 23 chances.
+He averages 5.6 innings per outing.

-- He has five appearances with no earned runs allowed in 23 chances this season.
+- He has five appearances this season with zero earned runs allowed out of his 23 chances this season.

 |Opponent